lena-nahrwold/3dtrees_Smart_Tile/README.md

 **Parameters**:
 - `--retile-buffer`: Controls how much to expand the bounding box when filtering merged points (default: 1.0m).
 Larger values include more merged points in the local KDTree, improving boundary coverage.
-- `--retile-max-radius`: Maximum distance threshold for nearest neighbor matching (default: 0.1m).
-Should be set based on subsampling resolution (e.g., 0.1m for 2cm voxels).

 ---